 One of the most important aspects of interactive video is creating buttons.
-With buttons, viewers can go to a different website, downloadable content or another part of the video.
+With buttons, viewers can go to a different website, to another part of the video or download a file or add a clickable link to video.
 Would you like to get inspired?
+Watch the video below!
+Note: in this video, the Transparant button is called by it’s old name: ‘Link interaction’.

 Adding downloadable content